eliep/i3-layouts/README.md

 ![move](./img/move.gif)

 By default, when moving windows, chances are their position will not match the selected layout.
-To keep windows within the layout available positions, `i3-layouts` must manage all `move` command.
+To keep windows within the layout possible positions, `i3-layouts` must manage all `move` command.

 So instead of configuring i3 with something like: